dappnode/DAppNodeDocs/docs/user/dappnode-cloud/providers/aws/set-up-instance.md

 2.  **Via SSH**

-    This approach is for more expiremented users, since you will have to use the terminal.
+    This approach is for more experienced users, since you will have to use the terminal.

     - After launching the instance, click the "Connect" button in the AWS console.